nus-cs2113-AY2223S2/ip/docs/README.md

 ### Starting a Timer: `timer`

-Starts a 25 minute Pomodoro timer, hit enter to start a break timer
+Starts a 25 minute Pomodoro timer, hit enter to start a break timer.
+(PLEASE NOTE THAT THERE IS A TYPO IN THE HELP MENU.
+FOLLOW THIS USER GUIDE INSTEAD)

 Format: `timer`